EkdeepSLubana/raw_dataset/README.md

 The image number is given in the imageFilename column and the coordinates for bounding boxes are given in coords_i columns.
-A consecutive quadruple of coords columns forms a single bounding box, and has the following format: box = [top_left_x, top_left_y, box_height, box_width]
+A consecutive quadruple of coords columns forms a single bounding box, and has the following format:

+box = [top_left_x, top_left_y, box_height, box_width]

 # Original RAW images
 For experimentation purposes, the original RAW images have been uploaded in a google drive and are available at the following link: https://goo.gl/vqSvdE

 These images have been converted to the lossless TIFF format.
-Since .tiff images can be directly processed by any modern vision library, this will allow increase productivity.
+Since .tiff images can be directly processed by any modern vision library, this will allow increased productivity.

 # Results
 Using an off-the-shelf faster-RCNN network, we are able to achieve the following accuracies: